 - life insurance coverage

 Use It or Lose It

 Be as accurate as you can in estimating your annual eligible expenses, so that you do not contribute more to your MIT Health Care FSA than you expect to claim for reimbursement.
-For 2013 FSAs, you automatically lose any unused money left in your account after April 30, 2014.
-Use the Crosby FSA Calculator tool located on Crosby's website to help you determine how much money you would like to set aside in either account.
+Any money left in a Health Care FSA that is not part of the $500 carryover amount you automatically lose after April 30th following the plan year.
+Use the WageWorks FSA Calculator tool located on WageWork’s website to help you determine how much money you would like to set aside in either account.
 You may not use this money for any other purpose or transfer the money to any other account.